 They study a broad range of subjects.
 Some are designed to help them become better adult citizens, others teach them the importance of strong maritime forces.
 They also study naval history, customs and traditions, seamanship, navigation and similar subjects which would help their chances for promotion should they decide to join one of the sea services.
 Cadets are also exposed to skills and experiences that can expand their view of what is available to them in the future.

-9. What are my chances for promotion?
+9. What are my chances for advancement?

-Promotion within the Sea Cadets is based upon merit.
+Advancement within the Sea Cadets is based upon merit.
 Promising young men and women, upon fulfilling certain successive qualifications and requirements are given increasingly responsible positions and duties and are encouraged to develop qualities of leadership.

 10. Who sponsors the Sea Cadets?